algolia/kubernetes-hands-on/README.md

 ### What this is

 This is a hands on to start with using kubernetes (k8s).
 It starts from the basics and moves up in complexity.
-At the end of this hands on you should be able to deploy an API in kubernetes that is accessible from the outside.
+At the end of this hands on you should be able to deploy an API in k8s that is accessible from the outside.

 ### What this is *not*

 This is not a hands on on how to install/manage/deploy a k8s cluster.
-This is neither a hands on to understand how kubernetes is working internally.
+This is neither a hands on to understand how k8s is working internally.
 If this topic interests you, see [Kubernetes the hard way](https://github.com/kelseyhightower/kubernetes-the-hard-way).

-## What is kubernetes?
+## What is k8s?
 What is it used for?

-Kubernetes is an open source system for managing containerized applications across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.
+k8s is an open source system for managing containerized applications across multiple hosts, providing basic mechanisms for deployment, maintenance, and scaling of applications.

-Kubernetes has a number of features.
+k8s has a number of features.
 It can be thought of as:

 * a container platform,
 * a microservices platform,
 * a portable cloud platform and a lot more.

-Kubernetes provides a container-centric management environment.
+k8s provides a container-centric management environment.
 It orchestrates computing, networking, and storage infrastructure on behalf of user workloads.
 This provides much of the simplicity of Platform as a Service (PaaS) with the flexibility of Infrastructure as a Service (IaaS), and enables portability across infrastructure providers.

 ## Glossary